A Differentiation Strategy for Small Businesses That Works Every Time

 Proof Beyond a Reasonable Doubt

 One of my favorite parts of a brand differentiation strategy lies in proving—beyond a reasonable doubt—that you can deliver at a high level and offer more value than competitors.
-This is the essence of a true differentiation strategy.
+This is the essence of a differentiation strategy.

-Just as an attorney must build a case for her client that sways the opinion of a jury, you too must build a case for your business, product, or service.
+Just as an attorney must build a case for her client that sways the opinion of a jury, you too must make a case for your business, product, or service.
 To build that case, you must supply evidence to your prospective customers that you offer the best solution available.

 This is one of the most powerful components of a brand differentiation strategy.